General Information - FAQs

 2. Q: Why am I applying for WO, US Army Reserve, I want to serve on active duty?

-A: Don't worry; you will be serving on active duty.
-All warrant officers receive their appointment in the U.S. Army Reserve as a WO1.
+A: All warrant officers receive their appointment in the U.S. Army Reserve as a WO1.
 This is why you check “Warrant Officer - Army Reserve” in block 1 of the DA Form 61.
 A Reserve appointment does not affect your pay or type of service.
 You will serve full time on active duty and will receive the regular active duty pay for WO1.
 You will be tendered Regular Army upon your promotion to CW2.
-Note that packets are no longer being accepted if block 1 is check incorrectly.

 3. Q: Can I apply for more than one MOS?

-A: In block 5a of the DA Form 61 you can list up to 3 MOSs, BUT YOU MUST MEET THE MINIMUM PREREQUISITES for all MOSs listed.
-List your 3 MOSs in order of preference.
+A: In block 5a of the DA Form 61 you can list up to 3 MOS's, BUT YOU MUST MEET THE MINIMUM PREREQUISITES for all MOSs listed.
 Your application must include the documents required for each MOS.
-Also, each proponent must qualify you for each of the MOSs.
-Note that listing more than one MOS results in additional processing time.

-A: You should check YES in block 26 of the DA Form 61 if you have ever been arrested, charged, cited, held, or detained for any reason at any time.
-This includes any previous juvenile offenses, Article 15s, courts-martial or traffic fines of more than $250.
-Example: You were detained for vandalism while in high school but the charge was dismissed.
-You still require a waiver because you were detained for this offense.
-If an infraction is noted on your enlistment contract, you must request a moral waiver.
+A: You should check YES in block 26 of the DA Form 61 if you have ever been arrested, charged, cited, held, or detained regardless of disposition.
+This includes any previous juvenile offenses, Article 15s, courts-martial or traffic fines of more than $500.
 If you need a moral waiver, follow the format in the sample packet and include a moral waiver for each violation.